 The Town shall continue to implement priorities for the remaining limited opportunities for shoreline land uses in the Town.
+OBJECTIVE 8 (relocated to the Coastal Management Element)

 The Town will provide and maintain existing public access to beach areas which have been nourished at public expense, publicly-owned beachfront parks, and the Municipal Docks on Lake Worth.
 The measurability of this objective is the extent to which public access is provided and maintained, and the degree to which the following policies are implemented.